Story at a glance:

 When it comes to green building and design, all aspects of a structure—inside and out—play a role in achieving its sustainability.
 Then there’s also its materials’ origins, manufacture, and reusability in a circular design that matter.
 It’s dizzying to contemplate all the pieces at one time.
 In this article we’ll focus on just the sustainable furniture equipping green buildings.

-Here are five sustainable furniture companies.
+Here are seven sustainable furniture companies.

 What is Sustainable Furniture?